United Way of Central and Northeastern Connecticut

 Based on United Way's documented approach and strategic priorities:

-Alignment with Onward860 Goals: Organizations must demonstrate how their work directly addresses one or more of the four strategic gaps: child literacy, wages, housing, or life expectancy.
+Alignment with Onward860 Goals: Organisations must demonstrate how their work directly addresses one or more of the four strategic gaps: child literacy, wages, housing, or life expectancy.
 United Way's strategy emerged from extensive community input and focuses on ending poverty through collective action.

 Operational Excellence: United Way provides comprehensive support including "training and technical assistance, fiscal management and operations guidance, volunteer and board member recruitment."
-Organizations should demonstrate both the need for and capacity to benefit from this partnership infrastructure.
+Organisations should demonstrate both the need for and capacity to benefit from this partnership infrastructure.

 Key Takeaways for Grant Writers